PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario3-Notebook-RealTimeInf.md

 ### <a name = 'Deploy-real-time-inf'></a>Deploy the model into a real time inference

-This can be achieved from 3 different ways:
+In this tutorial we explain 3 different options of deploying a model into a real time inference:

 ### <a name = 'Release-Pipeline'></a> Option 1: Create a Release Pipeline to deploy the Azure DevOps Artifact created in the previous pipeline as a real-time inference
 This step will execute the **Deploy model** task of the diagram _MLOps flow within Azure Machine Learning_.